halexand/wedding/_posts/2017-10-01-TransitSD.md

 categories: logistics
 tags:
 image:
-  feature: wed33.jpg
+  feature: wed8.jpg
 ---

 # Airport

 The nearest airport is San Diego International Airport **(SAN)**.
-The airport is right in downtown San Diego and La Jolla is about 20 minutes north.
+The airport is located in downtown San Diego.
+The ceremony and other activities will take place in and around La Jolla, which is about 20 minutes north.

 # Getting around San Diego

-Especially if you would like to explore San Diego, we recommend bringing or renting a car.
-San Diego is quite hilly, highway-y and does not yet have good public transit, walking or biking options.
-If this does not work for you, you might consider staying in La Jolla, which is somewhat more walkeable neighborhood.
+San Diego is a great city with many interesting neighborhoods and tons of fun things to do.
+We recommend bringing or renting a car, particularly if you are wanting to go exploring or go do things.
+San Diego is quite hilly, highway-y and does not yet have good public transit, walking, or biking options.
+If you would rather not rent or bring a car, you might consider staying in La Jolla, which is somewhat more walkeable neighborhood and is where the ceremony and reception will be.
 Lyft is reasonably priced if you just need a couple short rides around town.